-The following table presents items being reviewed by SC35 as of 2021.
+The following table presents items being reviewed by SC35 as of 2022.

-SC35 Roadmap Item Charged WG Title/Scope Comments 20 201 \perp 020 202 022 023 No 1 ISO/PWI 23502 SC35/WG1 Lots of different OEMs and lighting manufacturers specifications are existing for anti-fog coatings.
+SC35 Roadmap Item Charged WG Title/Scope Comments : 2018 201 19 20 20 20)21 20 022 20)23 No 1Q 2 Q 3Q 4Q 1Q 2Q 3Q 4 Q 10 2Q 3Q 4Q 10 Q 2Q 3Q 4 IQ 10 2 2 Q 3Q - 1Q 1 Q 2Q 3Q 4Q 1 ISO/PWI 23502 SC35/WG1 Lots of different OEMs and lighting manufacturers specifications are existing for anti-fog coatings.
 A unique standard would allow a standardization of requirements in the benefit of both suppliers and cars manufacturers.
-NWIP ballot to be launched 1Q 2Q 3Q 4 Q 1 IQ 2 Q 3 Q 40 Q 1 Q 20 30 4Q 1 Q 2G 4Q Q 20 } 3Q 4 2 ISO/TR 11842 SC35/WG1 The regulations evolved, and as this report details the differences between regulations from country to country for photometric requirements for lighting devices, it should be updated.
-SR ballot to be launched ISO /TR 1 .1842 2 (2nd edit on) 3 ISO/TR 10603 SC35/WG1 The regulations evolved, and as this report details the differences between regulations from country to country for lighting and lightsignalling devices, it should be updated.
-SR ballot to be launched ISC)/TR 1060 3 (2nc d edi ion) Ī 4 ISO/TR 9819 SC35/WG1 The regulations evolved, and as this report details the differences between regulations from country to country for photometric requirements of light-signalling devices, it should be updated.
-SR ballot to be launched IS O/TR 9819 9 (2nd l edit ion) 5 ISO 13837 SC35/WG2 The regulations evolved, and as this document details the differences between anthroprometric data from country to country for driver's eyellipses, it should be reviewed and potentially updated.
-DIS ballot to be launched ISO 1 383 7 (2n d ed lition) 6 ISO 5685 SC35/WG2 Road vehicles - Testing the abrasion resistance of automotive glazing with the windscreen wiper test NWIP ballot to be launched IS 0 56 85 7 ISO/AWI 6041 SC35/WG2 Road vehicles - Safety glazing materials - Method for the determination of relevant optical characteristics in camera sensing areas NWIP ballot to be launched 1 SO/ AWI 6041 Ī 8 ISO 16505 SC35/WG3 The regulations evolved, and as this document details the differences between regulations from country to country for camera monitoring systems, it should be corrected with a potential amendment, and updated. amendment to be sent for DIS ballot ISO 1 1650)5 ar neni dmei nt 9 ISO 4513 SC35/WG3 details the differences between FDIS ballot to be launched.
-9-months extension required IS 0 45 513 (4th editi ion) Ī 10 ISO/TS 21957 SC35/WG3 Due to the large benefits of Head-up Displays (HUDs), which are being deployed more rapidly, it would be beneficial to create a standard to document on how to evaluate the performance of HUDs. under drafting 1 IS O/TS 219 57 1 11 ISO 24650 SC35/WG3 Adverse conditions of driving (weather, dirt/dust, ···) have a huge influence on the performance of sensor systems on automotive vehicles waiting for first draft proposal 9-months extension required SO 2 2465 0 1 12 ISO/TS 8231 SC35/WG3 Road vehicles - Requirements for Automotive Display System SO/T S 823 31 Ţ 13 ISO xxxxx SC35/WG3 Minimum target point definitions İ İ Ì П # 1 1 ISO XXXXX × Ŧ Ī
+NWIP ballot to be launched ISC 2350 02 (1s t edit ion) 2 ISO/TR 11842 SC35/WG1 The regulations evolved, and as this report details the differences between regulations from country to country for photometric requirements for lighting devices, it should be updated.
+SR ballot to be launched ISC I/TR 1 1842 (2nd editi on) 3 ISO/TR 10603 SC35/WG1 The regulations evolved, and as this report details the differences between regulations from country to country for lighting and light- signalling devices, it should be updated.
+SR ballot to be launched ISC D/TR : 10603 3 (2nd editi on) 4 ISO/TR 9819 SC35/WG1 The regulations evolved, and as this report details the differences between regulations from country to country for photometric requirements of light-signalling devices, it should be updated.
+SR ballot to be launched IS O/TR 9819 (2nd editi on) 5 ISO 13837 SC35/WG2 The regulations evolved, and as this document details the differences between anthroprometric data from country to country for driver's evellipses, it should be reviewed and potentially updated.
+DIS ballot to be launched ISO 1383 37 (2r nd ed ition) 6 ISO 5685 SC35/WG2 Road vehicles - Testing the abrasion resistance of automotive glazing with the windscreen wiper test NWIP ballot to be launched 15 iO 56 35 7 ISO/AWI 6041 SC35/WG2 Road vehicles - Safety glazing materials - Method for the determination of relevant optical characteristics in camera sensing areas NWIP ballot to be launched ISO/ AWI 6041 8 ISO 16505 SC35/WG3 The regulations evolved, and as this document details the differences between regulations from country to country for camera monitoring systems, it should be corrected with a potential amendment, and updated.
+SO 16 5505 ; amen dmer nt 9 ISO 4513 SC35/WG3 The regulations evolved, and as this document details the differences between anthroprometric data from country to country for driver's eyellipses, it should be reviewed and potentially updated.
+FDIS ballot to be launched.
+9-months extension required SO 4 513 (4th editic on) 10 ISO/TS 21957 SC35/WG3 Due to the large benefits of Head-up Displays (HUDs), which are being deployed more rapidly, it would be beneficial to create a standard to document on how to evaluate the performance of HUDs. under drafting (IS O/TS 2195 57 11 ISO 24650 SC35/WG3 Adverse conditions of driving (weather, dirt/dust, ...) have a huge influence on the performance of sensor systems on automotive vehicles waiting for first draft proposal 9-months extension required IS 0 246 550 12 ISO/TS 8231 SC35/WG3 Road vehicles - Requirements for Automotive Display System SO/T S 823 1 13 ISO xxxxx SC35/WG3 Minimum target point definitions ISO xxxxx

-Subo rdinate WGs Name Chair Secretariat
+Subordinate WGs ordinate WGs Name

 SC35 Lighting and visibility Italy Italy

 WG1 Lighting and light-signalling France France

 WG2 Safety glazing U.S. U.S.

 WG3 Visibility U.S. U.S.

-V